RidleyofZebes/hero-simulator/README.md

 ### changelog:
+##### v0.03alpha
+	  * You can now die.
+	  * You have a score measured in number of monsters killed and XP earned
+	  * Monsters health is reset after killing so you can continue killing monsters until you run out of health.

 ##### v0.02alpha
 	  * Monsters can attack you now!

 ##### v0.01alpha
       * Initial upload to GitHub
 	  * You can attack and kill monsters until you've killed each one once.

 ### ToDo:
 - Short Term:
+  * Ability to save progress
+  * Items & ability to heal
-  * XP and Leveling system
+  * Leveling system
   * Replace hard-coded testing stats with D&D5e system
   * Add more monsters